dariozchl/SimBA---Biometrical-Journal/README.txt

 "Figure_8.R"                      Script to create Figure 8
 "Figure_9.R"                      Script to create Figure 9
 "Figure_10.R"                     Script to create Figure 10
+"simulation_setup_supplementary_material.R" Set up the parameters for for supplementary material simulation.
+"run_simulation_supplementary_material.R."
+Script to run simulations for supplementary material.
+"figures_supplementary_material.R" Make figures for supplementary material.
-"app.R"                           Script to run the shiny app.
+"app.R"                           Script to run the shiny app version which is available online.
+                                  Note that this is a computationally limited version.
+"app with bayesian model.R"       Script to run the shiny app with full functionality.

 The subfolder "figures" contains figures produced by running the corresponding script in the Master file.

+The subfolder "data" contains data produced by running the scripts run_simulation.R and run_simulation_supplementary_material.R.